In the Eighties, I had a serious Steak-Umm Addiction

 So what got me all fired up for Steak-Umms today?
 It was this commercial that I found online.
-It is not the famous jingle version that I can still sing-a-long with, but is instead a more low-key “jokey” commercial that is wonderfully eighties in tone and style.
-Enjoy and then go get yourself a Steak-Umm.
+It was not the famous jingle version that I can still sing-a-long with, but instead, it has Peter Billingsley from A Christmas Story.

 Here is another early commercial for Steak-umms from 1982.

 And here is a very passionate Jack Klugman talking about his favorite sandwich meat.